The crypto wars have raged for half a century.

 Both parties fought to defend the citizenry from what they believed the most perilous threats.
 The government tried to control encryption to preserve its surveillance capabilities; privacy activists armed citizens with cryptographic tools and challenged encryption regulations in the courts.

 No clear victor has emerged from the crypto wars.
-Governments have repeatedly failed to forge a democratically acceptable framework to manage conflicting civil liberties in the digital age.
+Governments have failed to forge a framework to govern the, at times conflicting, civil liberties of privacy and security in the digital age—an age when such liberties have an outsized influence on the citizen–State power balance.
 Solving this problem is more urgent than ever.

 Table of Contents